VusalNabiyev/VusalNabiyev/README.md

 - 👋 Hi, I’m @VusalNabiyev
-- 👀 I’m interested in Cybersecurity and currently I'm learning this field.
+- 👀 I’m interested in Cybersecurity and currently, I'm learning in this field.